Frequency Estimation in the Shuffle Model with Almost a Single Message: Frequency Estimation

-We also compare the error and various costs of our protocols in Table~\ref{tab:fecomp} with the start-of-the-art private-coin frequency estimation protocol \cite{badih2021on}.
+We compare our protocols with the state-of-the-art frequency estimation protocol \cite{badih2021on} in Table~\ref{tab:fecomp}.
+To make the bounds more concise, we set a constant $\varepsilon$, and consider the parameter range $\Theta(\log(1/\delta))= \Theta(\log n) =\Theta(\log B) = \Theta(\log(1/\beta))$.
 In particular, by taking $b=n/\log n$ in $\PP^{\FE1}$, our protocol achieves the same error as \cite{badih2021on}, but we reduce the number of messages to $O(1)$, reduce the message size by a $\log n$ factor, and reduce the query time of a single element by a $\log^3 n$ factor.
+Recall that we require $b<B/2$, so for $B<2n/\log n$, we use the small-domain protocol, which obtains the same (or better) improvement.
+By using a smaller $b$, the number of messages is further reduced to $1+o(1)$, although at the expense of a small increase in the error.
+Furthermore, by imposing a dyadic decomposition on the domain, a frequency estimation protocol can be used for solving the \textit{range-counting} problem, so our result immediately improves the range-counting results in \cite{badih2021on} as well.
+We omit the rather tedious details.